You really surprised me.

 The story of the tomb goes something like this…

 A proper burial was not given to someone who committed suicide in those days.
 However the monks here pitied Juliet and her untimely death so they secretly laid her to rest in an unmarked grave.
 Over the years as the story became famous, people began searching for the grave.
 The monastery decided it was best to spread the remains and hide the grave by turning the sarcophagus into a water trough.
 Later it was moved to the cellar area where the atmosphere is much more in keeping with a tomb setting.

 If you’re a big fan of all things Romeo and Juliet, and enjoy following the paths created by fictional tourism, then yes you should visit this site.
 Otherwise it’s probably one you can skip, giving you more time for other interesting things to do here in Verona.

 The castle is a large medieval fortress.
 It was built by the Scaligeri (that’s what all the members of the Della Scala family were called) as a military base.
 They took control of Verona and the surrounding area around 1259 and ruled it for 125 years.
 Although they were powerful, imposing warlords and not necessarily well liked, they left behind an impressive legacy of castles and other important structures in the Veneto region, such as the Castelvecchio.

 Today the castle can be visited and has been turned into a museum.

 It houses an impressive holding of art, sculptures, medieval weaponry and archaeological finds from the area.

 PONTE SCALIGERO AT CASTELVECCHIO (THE BRIDGE)

-My advice…go close to sunset hour.
-It’s such a beautiful spot to admire the views around you.
-The setting sun casts gorgeous hues on the stone of the bridge and castle.
+The setting sun casts some pretty gorgeous hues on the stone of the bridge and castle.